jeninec/TRMS_v3/README.md

 * Import application into IDE that can handle Spring projects
 * The user must start by adding database credentials to the application.properties file
-* Run CandyCompanyApplication.java as Spring App to start the project and to create and populate the database
+* Run the SQL Script to create and populate the database
-* Open CandyWarehouseNG folder in Visual Studio Code open cmd prompt terminal run "npm i" command and then "ng serve" command
+* Run App2.java as a Java App to start the project and to create and populate the database
-* Go to browser and enter localhost:4200
+* Open index.html in the browser
 * View all the features as listed above.
-Operates like e-commerce website

 ## Contributors